dciborow/bicep-registry-modules/modules/azure-gaming/game-dev-vmss/README.md

 # Azure Game Developer VMSS

-Bicep Module to simplify deployment of the Azure Game Developer VMSS
+Bicep Module to simplify deployment of the Azure Game Developer Image on VMSS

 ## Description